-The fall survey was performed on September 19, 2014.
-Only one milfoil plant was identified throughout the littoral zone of the lake.
+The fall survey was performed on October 14, 2015.
+No milfoil plants were identified throughout the littoral zone of the lake.
 Many of the pondweeds had already decomposed.
 However, the larger thick stemmed species were still evident but decomposing.
 Species such as Potamogeton amplifolius and Potamogeton robbinsii often degrade at a much slower rate than the thin leaved pondweeds.
-Although many of the targeted sites remained weed free, some were experiencing filamentous algae growth.
-There were minor occurrences of weed growth within shallow areas that were rich in soft black organic matter.
-This was particularly true along small sections of the northern shoreline.
-These soft rich organic bottoms have a tendency to neutralize the active ingredient of the herbicide used during treatment.
-In these areas, future treatments should consider the use of Aquathol K in conjunction with the diquat.
-This is similar to the successful approach developed on Big Lake.
-In years past, the use of diquat and associated boat lake use during treatment did not impact treatment results.
-During 2014 however, some areas were impacted by the wave action and resulting suspended water column sediments near shore.
+There was less reoccurring weed growth noted then in earlier treatment years.
+This was particularly true along northern shoreline section of the lake.
+Perhaps this decreased growth can be attributed to the elevated use of Aquathol K. Results noted at Clear Lake were similar to the successful Aquathol K approach developed on Big Lake.

 Clear Lake appears to be more of a fishing and swimming resource than one used heavily for water skiing and boating.
-At times such activities, when occurring during treatment, may impact treatment results.
+At times such boating activities may impact treatment results.